Belarus police detain dozens as crowds chant against Lukashenko | Politics

 Belarus police detain dozens as crowds chant against Lukashenko

 Belarusian security forces detained dozens of protesters on Saturday as crowds rallied in central Minsk accusing President Alexander Lukashenko of rigging last month's election.
-One group of women chanted "Our president is Sveta!" - referring to opposition politician Sviatlana Tsikhanouskaya who they say won the vote - before riot police dragged many of them into vans.
-Other protesters were arrested nearby.
+One group of women chanted "Our president is Sveta" - referring to opposition politician Sviatlana Tsikhanouskaya who they say won the vote.
+Riot police dragged many of them into vans and arrested other protesters nearby.

-Belarus, a former Soviet republic closely allied with Russia, has been rocked by mass street protests since Lukashenko's claim of a landslide victory in an Aug.
-9 vote.
-He has denied rigging the election and dismissed opposition accusations of mass arrests and abuses as a Western smear campaign.
+Belarus, a former Soviet republic closely allied with Russia, has been rocked by street protests since authorities said Lukashenko won by a landslide.
+He has denied rigging the Aug.
+9 election and dismisses opposition accusations of mass arrests and rights abuses as a Western smear campaign.

-On Saturday, video on social media showed police detaining Nina Baginskaya, a 73-year-old who has become a central figure of the protest movement after scuffling with police last month.
-The footage showed a masked riot police officer ripping a red and white flag out of Baginskaya's hands before dragging her into a van.
+On Saturday, video on social media showed a masked officer ripping a red and white flag out of the hands of Nina Baginskaya, a 73-year-old activist who has become a central figure in the protests since scuffling with police last month.
+In the footage, police drag her to a van.
+Local media said she was later released.

+Protesters have used the red and white flag that Belarus adopted after the 1991 breakup of the Soviet Union before Lukashenko restored the Soviet version four years later.
+Six journalists were detained at the rally on Saturday but promptly released, according to the Belarusian Association of Journalists.

 ALSO READ